yoavweiss/Responsive-Image-Container/README.md

 while back.

 ## Downsides of this solution
+* Decoding of this container will consume more than traditional sequantial JPEGs, since it'd require layer compositing.
+ - This may be eased by using the GPU for compositing.
+ - I'm not sure JPEGs can be used as is, since they lack an alpha channel
-If art-directed images of lower resolution are completely different than their higher resolution counterparts, this solution is no good for that case.
-A separate resource would be better there.
+* If art-directed images of lower resolution are completely different than their higher resolution counterparts, this solution is no good for that case.
+ - A separate resource would be better there.
+ - There seems to be a concensus that this case is rather rare.